 Run arbitrary commands at a rc.local like level with output to the console.
 Each item can be either a list or a string.
-If the item is a list, it will be properly executed as if passed to execve() (with the first arg as the command).
-If the item is a string, it will be written to a file and interpreted using sh.
+If the item is a list, it will be properly quoted.
+Each item is written to /var/lib/cloud/instance/runcmd to be later interpreted using sh.